 At the end of the reporting period, none of the stock options of the various tranches outstanding at this time fulfilled the necessary exercise conditions.
 In the period under review, the range of exercise prices for outstanding options lay between EUR 13.67 and EUR 17.57 (prior year: EUR 13.52 to EUR 17.66).
 The average contract term was around 4 years.

 Underlying parameters

-The following table contains the underlying parameters for the valuation of both tranches of the stock option plan of Tipp $24\,\text{SE}$:
+The following table contains the underlying parameters for the valuation of both tranches of the Share Option Plan of Tipp $24\,SE$:

 Share-based payments